jicahoo/videosplit/README.md

 #video split using hadoop

 ##This prject will try to split the video to images.
 The basic ideas is
-1. It is mapper only job;
+1. It is mapper only job.
+And it is runnable.

 2. About input, convert normal video fomrat into SequenceFile format in which the key is Text and the value is binary data of video